Frankenstein's monster

 Modern practice varies somewhat.
 For example, in Dean Koontz's Frankenstein, first published in 2004, the creature is named "Deucalion", after the character from Greek mythology, who is the son of the Titan Prometheus, a reference to the original novel's title.
-Another example is the second episode of Showtime's Penny Dreadful, which first aired in 2014; Victor Frankenstein briefly considers naming his creation "Adam", before deciding instead to let the monster "pick his own name".
+Another example is the 2014 film I, Frankenstein, where the Queen of the Gargoyles Leonore gives him the name "Adam" after understanding Victor never gave him one.
+The creature is also referred to as Adam in the 2017 novel The Strange Case of the Alchemist's Daughter by Theodora Goss.
+In the second episode of Showtime's Penny Dreadful, also from 2014, Victor Frankenstein briefly considers naming his creation "Adam", before deciding instead to let the monster "pick his own name".
 Thumbing through a book of the works of William Shakespeare, the monster chooses "Proteus" from The Two Gentlemen of Verona.
 It is later revealed that Proteus is actually the second monster Frankenstein has created, with the first, abandoned creation having been named "Caliban", from The Tempest, by the theatre actor who took him in and later, after leaving the theatre, named himself after the English poet John Clare.
 Another example is an attempt by Randall Munroe of webcomic xkcd to make "Frankenstein" the canonical name of the monster, by publishing a short derivative version which directly states that it is.
-In The Strange Case of the Alchemist's Daughter, the 2017 novel by Theodora Goss, the creature is named Adam.
+The 2004 film Van Helsing, a Universal production, depicts updated versions of some of its characters, including the Monster who is addressed directly by the title character as "Frankenstein".